Break Your Fast Nutritiously This Ramadan

 With Ramadan around the corner in the midst of the hot weather season, it is time for Muslims around the globe to prepare themselves for this holy month.
 Where some prepare how they will finish the Holy Quran within the month’s span, others make preparations as to how they will either keep themselves fit or lose weight during Ramadan.
 This month brings with itself a lot of excitement as well as pressure for Muslims all over the world.
+And we bring you ingredients that can help you break your fast nutritiously.

 In Pakistan, it becomes a mayhem as days are closing in on the first fast of Ramadan.
 The mothers of all households bring out their recipe books, as they attempt to come up with something new and innovative for every Iftar.
 I think it comes naturally to a person during Ramadan that we get picky about our food.
 And, I guess the weather these days here is just an add-on to our whys.